Chronology of World War II

 Wounded Infantryman Being Evacuated

-Sherman Tanks of 8th Armoured Brigade
+Sherman Tanks of 8th Armored Brigade

-Sherman tanks of 8th Armoured Brigade
+Sherman Tanks of 8th Armored Brigade

 Sherman Tank of the 751st Tank Battalion

-instruction in the use of the Panzerfaust
+Instruction in the Use of the Panzerfaust

-instruction in the use of the Panzerfaust
+Instruction in the Use of the <i>Panzerfaust</i>

 [March 3rd - March 5th]